thundergolfer/ai-enablement-stack/README.md

 <details>

 ##### Category
-Observability and Governance Layer - SECURITY & ACCESS CONTROL
+OBSERVABILITY AND GOVERNANCE LAYER - Security & Access Control

 ##### Description
 LiteLLM provides a unified API gateway for managing 100+ LLM providers with OpenAI-compatible formatting, offering features like authentication, load balancing, spend tracking, and monitoring integrations, available both as an open-source solution and enterprise service.